rabbah/aio-cli-plugin-runtime/README.md

   $ ./bin/run runtime:activation:result [ACTIVATIONID]

 OPTIONS
-  -i, --insecure           bypass certificate check -l, --last               retrieves the most recent activation result -u, --auth=auth          whisk auth
+  -c, --count=count        [default: 1] used with --last, return the last `count` activation logs (up to 200) -f, --filter=filter      the name of the activations to filter on (this flag may only be used with --last) -i, --insecure           bypass certificate check -l, --last               retrieves the most recent activation result -u, --auth=auth          whisk auth